binhanle/eem202a-project/method_technical.md

 #### Media Capturing

-In order to capture what a user would see and hear from the video, thereby encompassing all latency that could be introduced between the audio/video files, a recording device external to the video player must be introduced.
-The external recording can be handled by the same computer, or by an external device.
-Screen recording software such as Camtasia and OBS (for Windows, Mac, FFmpeg) or built-in screen recording for iOS and Android can directly record the video, while using a built-in microphone to record the audio.
-This method relies on the use of an internal microphone, which is available in most, but not all common computing devices.
-This can also be carried out by an external device, which can be as sophisticated and customized as need be for the purposes of the recording.
-Both methods have their advantages and disadvantages, but the simplicity of on screen recording and the ability to compile all software into a convenient and deployable package beats the possible customization provided by an external device and the problem case where a user may not have an internal microphone available to use.

-FFmpeg was selected for screen recording, due to its versatility across operating systems and the ability to have it controlled by some backend process.
-"Insert details about screen capture"
+In order to capture what a user see and hear from a stream service, thereby encompassing all latency that could be introduced between the audio/video files, a recording device/software independent from the player of the streaming service must be introduced.
+For streaming services accessed on a computer or a laptop, the recording can be handled by a screen + audio recording software on the same device or by an external device such as a mobile phone or a video camera.
+We decided to work screen + audio recording software (e.g. Camtasia, OBS, ShareX, python codes for screen recording, etc.) as this approach gives us an easier time to maintain the deployed codes, libraries, and  packages.
+After comparing the performance of multiple screen + audio recording software, we selected FFmpeg due to its versatility across operating systems and the ability to have it controlled by some backend process.
+By incorporating FFmpeg into python via subprocess calls and adding codes that allows use to select the region of screen for recording, we provie a piece of python program that achieve good quality in screen + audio recording.

 <p align="center">
 	<img src="https://binhanle.github.io/eem202a-project/Images/media_capture.png"/>